 Would you like to help weed our butterfly garden or develop new gardens for pollinators?
 These spaces make for great learning opportunities.

 Courtyard: The central courtyard at our school houses a water feature, picnic tables, and perennials.
-This space is always in need of care such as weeding, removing invasive species, planting native species, cleaning the pond, etc.
+This space is always in need of care such as weeding, removing invasive species, planting native species, etc.

 The 5-acre woods on our property is a Jack Pine forest that is thick with trees.
 Working with the DNR forester, we'd like to make room for other tree species found here (Cherry, Maple, Oak), remove non-native species, and continue to make the woods a better place for learning, recreation, and exercise.

 Candlelight Hike and/or Earth Day Celebration: This annual event brings families together for an evening of fresh air and walking through our woods.
 Help is needed to plan the event, make the candlelights (if applicable), design a flyer, coordinate volunteers, etc.

 Outdoor space including playground and soccer fields:

 The McDill Elementary School Outdoor Planning Team (MESOPT) is working on designing, building, and sustaining our outdoor space for recreation, education, and health for McDill Elementary and our surrounding community.